vimeo/psalm/docs/annotating_code/templated_annotations.md

 }
 ```

-That last call `addAnimal($doc_collection)` breaks the type of the collection – suddenly a collection of dogs becomes a collection of dogs _or_ cats.
+That last call `addAnimal($dog_collection)` breaks the type of the collection – suddenly a collection of dogs becomes a collection of dogs _or_ cats.
 That is bad.

 To prevent this, Psalm emits an error when calling `addAnimal($dog_collection)` saying "addAnimal expects a `Collection<Animal>`, but `Collection<Dog>` was passed".
 If you haven't encountered this rule before it's probably confusing to you – any function that accepted an `Animal` would be happy to accept a subtype thereof.
 But as we see in the example above, doing so can lead to problems.